STH-fifi/MachineLearning/README.md

 # Machine Learning

-This is a repo for Practices on Machine Learning.
-It is divided into several parts as follows.
+This is a repo for practices on Machine Learning, which is divided into several parts as follows.

 ## Data Analysis